eamon831/ghapfy_flutter_task/README.md

 # Ghapfy Flutter Developer Hiring Test

 ## Overview
-This Flutter project is part of the hiring process for Ghapfy .
+This Flutter project is part of the hiring process for Ghapfy.
 The goal of the project is to create a app for e-commerce app with the following features.

 Modules:
 - Sign In